Managing Seasonal Shedding in Dogs

 Drying is part of the deshedding process

-Air-drying leaves loose coat trapped against the skin.
-Proper drying lifts and separates hair so dead coat can release naturally.
+Air-drying just leaves loose coat trapped against the skin.
+Proper forced-air drying lifts and separates the hair so dead coat can actually release instead of sitting there.

 Finish with a light mist of Cindra Super Coat and brush through once more.

-Seasonal shedding isn’t something to fight.
-It’s something to manage thoughtfully.
+That Husky wasn't falling apart — she was right on schedule for a spring blow, and once we got her on a proper brushing and bathing routine, the "emergency" resolved itself within two weeks.
+That's the pattern I see over and over: dog shedding season isn’t something to fight, it’s something to manage thoughtfully.
 With consistent brushing, strategic bathing, proper conditioning, and coat-supportive products, shedding seasons become shorter and far less frustrating.

 A healthy coat sheds.
 A well-managed coat sheds well.